JianlongChen-Git/JianlongChen/_pages/about.md

   - /about.html
 ---

-I am a fist-year Ph.D. student at Information Management and Business Intelligence，Shanghai University of Finance and Economics, advised by [Zhiming Zhou](https://zhimingzhou.github.io/).
+I am a fist-year Ph.D. student at Information Management and Business Intelligence, Shanghai University of Finance and Economics, advised by [Zhiming Zhou](https://zhimingzhou.github.io/).
 I received my B.S. degree at MIS at Beijing Jiao Tong University in 2023.

 Research Topics
 ------